bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 1,2,3 | Get-DoubleValue | Get-Sum
 ```

+**BART: this version DOES give me 12**

 Notice that we see the messages telling us what one, two, and three doubled are, but adding those messages did not mess up the summing function's inputs, it still only saw 2, 4, & 6 as its inputs, so it still calculated 12!

 #### What About Redirecting to Files?

 So far we've only focused on one kind of 'plumbing' in Unix/Linux, piping, but what about stream redirection, i.e. the Bash redirection operators like `>` & `>>`, etc.?
-If you think about it, these operators are also double-jobbing, they are used for two distinct purposes:
+If you think about it, these operators are also double-jobbing.
+They are used for two distinct purposes:

 1. To send data to files
 2. To send outputs to logs